Living with anxiety or depression is exhausting. It physically exhausts you.

 So if you're struggling to get enough H2O, here are 8 easy tips to help you out. :)

 1. Have a designated water bottle for the house

 Drinking from the same water bottle helps reinforce the habit.
 It gives you a bigger water reserve to carry with you than a normal glass, and you will drink it just because it's there!
 We are creatures of comfort, after all.

-I got a nice glass Contigo water bottle with a silicon cover for just $9 at Walmart.
+I got a nice glass Contigo water bottle with a silicon cover.
 It's really good quality and will last me a long time, plus it makes me happy just to see it (it's teal, my favorite color).
 It's also spill-proof if you have cats who are jerks. . . .

 2. Always take a bottle of water in the car with you